Ultimaker/Cura/.github/ISSUE_TEMPLATE/bug-report.md

 (The version of the application this issue occurs with.)

 **Platform**
 (Information about the operating system the issue occurs on.
-Include at least the operating system.
+Include at least the operating system and maybe GPU.)
-In the case of visual glitches/issues, also include information about your graphics drivers and GPU.)

 **Printer**
-(Which printer was selected in Cura?
+(Which printer was selected in Cura?)

 **Reproduction steps**
-1. Something you did.
+1. (Something you did.)
-2. Something you did next.
+2. (Something you did next.)

 **Screenshot(s)**
-Adding screenshot(s) is a very good idea to identify what exactly the problem is.
-We get lots of bug reports and a screenshot is also a great help to tell them apart without downloading and opening a project file.
-Feel free to add text either inside or below the screenshots.
-Before (earlier, working version of Cura) / After (Problematic version of Cura) screenshots might work well, too.
+(Image showing the problem, perhaps before/after images.)

 **Actual results**
 (What happens after the above steps have been followed.)